Liawenee: Climate

-Owing to its high-elevation location in the far south of Australia, Liawenee's climate features the rare cold-summer mediterranean climate (Köppen climate classification: Csc), though it is also on the border between an oceanic climate (Köppen climate classification Cfb) and a subpolar oceanic climate (Köppen climate classification Cfc).
+Owing to its high-elevation location in the far south of Australia, Liawenee's climate features the rare cold-summer mediterranean climate (Köppen climate classification: Csc).

 February temperatures range between 5 C and 18 C, which is colder than most mainland Australian winters south of about Geraldton in Western Australia.
 Even though summers are cool to mild, occasionally a northerly wind causes temperatures to climb into the mid- to high twenties but rarely into the thirties.
-The coldest day on record was on 9 July 1997, when the temperature did not rise above -2.1 C. A record low of -14.2 C was recorded at Liawenee on the morning of 7 August 2020, which is also the lowest temperature ever recorded in Tasmania.
-Days below 10 C have been recorded in summer, with the coldest day in summer being 5.0 °C, recorded on 3 December 2017.
+The coldest day on record was on 23 July 2016, when the temperature did not rise above -2.1 C. A record low of -14.2 C was recorded at Liawenee on the morning of 7 August 2020, which is also the lowest temperature ever recorded in Tasmania and the lowest daily minimum temperature recorded for Australia in 2020.
+Days below 10 C have been recorded on multiple occasions in summer, with the coldest day in summer being 5.0 °C, recorded on 3 December 2017.
 The town spends an annual average of only 0.7 days above 30 C but in contrast spends 210.2 days below 2 C, with 142.4 below freezing.

 There are about 136 cloudy days a year, which peaks in July at 16 days and drops to an average of 8 days in January.
 There are about 182 days of measurable precipitation each year.
-The humidity is high but the lack of warm weather means that it never becomes uncomfortable.
-The annual mean 9am humidity is 82% and the annual mean 3pm humidity is 67%.
+The annual mean 3pm humidity is 63%, from a low of 49% in January to a high of 78% in July.
 Snowfall is frequent and heavy; receiving 41.8 snowy days annually, of which can fall in any month.